A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Mesh tangling

 Given the conclusion in the previous paragraph, it seems of paramount importance to avoid tangling.
 When Newton's method fails in computational mechanics, it is standard practice to try Newton continuation, that is, to apply the load in incremental steps and use the converged solution for one step as the Newton starting point for the next step.
 Continuation is described in more detail in Section~\ref{sec:contin}.
 Continuation, however, addresses the tangling issue only in an indirect fashion and therefore is likely to be very inefficient.
 Our computational experiments confirm the inefficiency of continuation.

 We propose a new algorithm for getting around the mesh tangling obstacle.
 The basic idea is to first untangle the mesh using a much simplified mechanical model.
 Once the mesh is untangled, the true mechanical model is solved. ``Untangling the mesh'' means finding a $\phi$ that satisfies the Dirichlet boundary condition and also satisfies $J>0$.
-Our new algorithm, which we call UBN (for ``untangling before Newton'') consists of three steps. \begin{enumerate} \item First, we attempt to untangle the mesh with the iterative-stiffening algorithm, described in Section~\ref{sec:femwarp}.
+Our new algorithm, which we call UBN (for ``untangling before Newton'') consists of two steps. \begin{enumerate} \item First, we attempt to untangle the mesh with the iterative-stiffening algorithm, described in Section~\ref{sec:femwarp}.
 Iterative stiffening builds on the FEMWARP algorithm from our previous work \cite{ShontzVava}.
+That paper, however, concerned itself with a pure mesh generation problem (devoid of physics), whereas, in this work, the topic is solving a classical nonlinear boundary value problem in mechanics.
 If the iterative stiffening algorithm cannot untangle the mesh, then UBN reports failure to solve the problem. \item Else if iterative stiffening succeeds, then we take Newton iterations to solve \eref{eq:varform}.
 The starting point for Newton is an untangled mesh produced by step 1.
 No continuation is used.
 On the other hand, Newton's method is safeguarded using a line search described in Section~\ref{sec:NewtonLineSearch}, which prevents the introduction of new tangling.
-The line search is based on a technique common in the interior point literature. \end{enumerate}
+The line search is based on a technique common in the interior point literature (see e.g.,~\cite{wright_ipm}). \end{enumerate}